Tuolumne County Superior Court

-The Superior Court of California, County of Tuolumne, also known as the Tuolumne County Superior Court, and Tuolumne County Courthouse, is the California superior court with jurisdiction over Tuolumne County.
+The Superior Court of California, County of Tuolumne, informally known as the Tuolumne County Superior Court, is the California superior court with jurisdiction over Tuolumne County.

 The historic 1900's courthouse is listed on the National Register of Historic Places since September 17, 1981, under the name "Tuolumne County Courthouse"; and is also listed as a California Historical Landmark since September 17, 1981, also under the name "Tuolumne County Courthouse".

 History

 Tuolumne County was one of the original counties formed in 1850 when California became a state.

 The first courthouse was a two-story wooden building completed in 1853 at the site of the present historic courthouse, 41 West Yaney Avenue.
 A replacement courthouse was completed in Spring 1900, designed by the architectural firm of William Mooser and Son.
 Local legend states the new courthouse was originally designed to face Washington Street, but locally prominent citizen Samuel S. Bradford had the plans altered to face his house, across Yaney Avenue.
 The 1900 courthouse was listed on the National Register of Historic Places in 1981.

 A new Tuolumne County Law and Justice Center began construction in October 2019 to consolidate the two existing locations, with completion scheduled for May 2021.
 Lionakis is the credited architectural firm and construction administrator; it will be built incorporating locally sourced materials.